Huxpro/huxpro.github.io/README.md

 ```

 The iframe will be automatically resized to adapt different form factor and the device orientation.
-A Padding is left to imply user there has more content below, also ensure there is a area user can scrolled in mobile device seeing all most keynote framework prevent the browser default scroll behavior.
+A Padding is left to imply user there has more content below, also ensure there is a area user can scrolled in mobile device seeing most of the keynote framework prevent the browser default scroll behavior.

 ## Thanks